Petz-R\'enyi Relative Entropy of Thermal States and their Displacements: Introduction

 \section{Introduction}

-Quantum state discrimination is an indispensable tool in the quantum communication theory.
-Petz-Rényi $\alpha$-relative is a useful tool in discriminating quantum states \cite{Nussbaum-Szkola-2009, Mosonyi-2009, Ses-Lam-Wil-2018}.
-This quantum relative entropy was first studied by Petz \cite{petz1986quasientropy} and later on by many other authors and it generalizes the classical Rényi $\alpha$-relative entropy \cite{renyi1961}.
-The theory of Quantum Gaussian states has been getting more attention recently, in the context of its importance in the continuous variable quantum information theory \cite{weedbrook-et-al-2012}.
-Several authors have obtained formulas for the Petz-Rényi $\alpha$-relative entropy, $D_{\alpha}(\rho||\sigma)$ between gaussian states $\rho$ and $\sigma$ \cite{Mosonyi-2009,Ses-Lam-Wil-2018, Par2021b}, and it is known that the The precise range of $\alpha$ beyond $1$, where the Petz-Rényi $\alpha$-relative entropy is finite for gaussian states is not known.
-In this article, we settle this for a special class of gaussian states called thermal states and their displacements by combining results from a previous article by the present authors \cite{Androulakis-John-2022a} and Seshadreesan, Lami and Wilde \cite{Ses-Lam-Wil-2018} (Theorems \ref{thm:not-necessarily-faithful}, \ref{thm:main-faithful} of this article).
+Quantum state discrimination is an indispensable tool in quantum communication theory.
+Petz-Rényi $\alpha$-relative entropy is a useful tool for discriminating two quantum states \cite{Nussbaum-Szkola-2009, Mosonyi-2009, Ses-Lam-Wil-2018}, and it generalizes the classical Rényi $\alpha$-relative entropy \cite{renyi1961}.
+For the purpose of this article, for $\alpha\in (0,1) \cup (1,\infty)$, we define Petz-Rényi $\alpha$-relative entropy of two quantum states $\rho$ and $\sigma$, $D_{\alpha}(\rho||\sigma)$, as For a detailed account on the definition and basic properties of this notion, one may refer to Petz \cite{petz1986quasientropy} who first defined it, or to \cite[Examples 3.3 (2)]{Androulakis2023-lv} and \cite{Androulakis2023-na}.

+The theory of quantum gaussian states has been getting more attention recently, in the context of its importance in the continuous variable quantum information theory \cite{weedbrook-et-al-2012}.
+Several authors have obtained formulas for the Petz-Rényi $\alpha$-relative entropy, $D_{\alpha}(\rho||\sigma)$ between gaussian states $\rho$ and $\sigma$ \cite{Mosonyi-2009,Ses-Lam-Wil-2018, Par2021a}.
+For such states, it is known that However, the precise range of $\alpha$ beyond $1$, where the Petz-Rényi $\alpha$-relative entropy is finite for gaussian states is not known.